-"After some reflection, Matias asked me if he could do his project on Col. Messenger," Harter - Fort McCoy held its 2024 Black His-
+"After some reflection, Matias asked me if he could do his project on Col. Messenger," Harter said. "

-Coy's Community Center with guest speaker Shaundel Washington-Spivey.
-Spivey, the co-founder and executive director of Black Leaders Acquiring Collective Knowledge Inc., brought a wealth of experience and passion
+- Fort McCoy held its 2024 Black History Month observance Feb.
+20, 2024, at McCoy's Community Center with guest speaker Shaundel Washington-Spivey.

+Spivey, the co-founder and executive director of Black Leaders Acquiring Collective Knowledge Inc., brought a wealth of experience and passion to the event.
+With roots in the La Crosse, Wis., community since 2007, Spivey's commitment to community organizing shows through in his every venture.